Best enterprise coaching platforms in 2026:

 Program flexibility

-Does the platform support only 1:1 coaching, or does it also offer group coaching, cohort programs, executive coaching, and team workshops?
+Does the platform support only 1:1 coaching, or does it also offer cohort programs, executive coaching, team workshops, and AI change management?
 Organizations with diverse development needs benefit from platforms that serve multiple formats without requiring separate vendors for each.

 Measurement and outcomes